academe/omnipay-adyen/README.md

 The client-side fuctionality can be completely built by hand, but the following minimal example shows how this library can help build it.
-The *laravel blade* view format is used in the example.
+The *laravel blade* view syntax is used in the example.

 ```php
 $gateway = Omnipay\Omnipay::create('Adyen\Cse');